 As I review my “biography” it looks a bit like a proposal for a memoir that shouldn’t be written.
 It’s a well-known fact that memoirs can only be written by self-absorbed 25-year-olds with indulgent editors.

 I was born in Salt Lake City, Utah in April, 1944.
-People often ask “Why did you do a dumb thing like that”.
-(Be born in Salt Lake.)
-The fact is that my mother was raised on a farm outside of Blackfoot Idaho.
+My mother was raised on a farm outside of Blackfoot, Idaho.
 For her Salt Lake was Paris.

 As a kid I remember being put on a bus to stay with my grandfather in Blackfoot for a month each summer – it was supposed to be good for me to experience the farm.
 It was remote, buggy and smelled bad.
 The farm didn’t have inside plumbing.
+You bathed in a corrugated metal washtub.
 There were spiders in the outhouse.
 People got up at 4:00 AM to milk the cows.
 My grandfather was the one-armed sheriff of Blackfoot.
-He was a truly intimidating man.
+He was an intimidating man.

 It’s dry in Salt Lake.
 Average annual precipitation is 15 inches.
 That’s not much but it seemed right to me as a child since I didn’t know anything else.
 The area to the west of Salt Lake is a true desert.
 To the south lie the desert canyons of Zions, Bryce, Canyonlands, Capital Reef, Monument Valley, Mesa Verde, the Grand Canyon and Arches national parks.
 The southwestern desert was what “outside” looked like to me.
 It was familiar and thus prosaic.
 It’s the landscape that I breathed.
 A thin line of a horizon and some scraggly cedars – relatives told me we how lucky I was to live there.
 I trace my interest in landscape to my early days in Utah.